 Documents to download

-The Coalition Government introduced the financial requirement in July 2012, as part of changes to designed to reduce net migration.
+The Coalition government introduced the financial requirement in July 2012, as part of changes designed to reduce net migration.
 It said families should be able to support themselves without being a burden on the general taxpayer.
+The income threshold was £18,600 from 2012 to 2024.

-The £18,600 threshold can only be met by relying on particular sources of income and funding described in the Immigration Rules.
+In most cases the financial requirement can only be met by relying on particular sources of income and funding described in the immigration rules.
 There are complicated rules and conditions.

 For example, if the couple are relying on employment income, usually only the sponsor’s income counts.
-The visa applicant’s employment income can only be considered if they are already working in the UK legally and are switching to a partner visa or extending one previously granted.
+The visa applicant’s employment income can only be considered if the person is already working in the UK legally and is switching to a partner visa or extending one previously granted.

 There can be some flexibility in exceptional circumstances if a visa refusal would breach the couple’s human rights.
-The requirement does not apply if the sponsor receives Carer’s Allowance or certain disability-related benefits.
+In addition, the requirement does not apply if the sponsor receives certain disability-related welfare benefits.

 Critics object to the policy on principle and to the way it works in practice

 Migrants’ rights groups and other interested parties consider the minimum income requirement unfair.
-A central objection is that it prevents British citizens, among others, from bringing a foreign spouse or partner to the UK.
-Families may also have to separate until a sponsor can meet the requirement.
+A central objection is that it prevents British citizens on lower incomes from sponsoring their foreign spouse or partner.
+Roughly half of employees in the UK earn less than £29,000 per year

 Critics also highlight specific aspects or effects of the policy.
-These include the level of the threshold, its uneven regional and demographic impacts, and the strict evidential requirements.
+These include its uneven regional and demographic impacts and the strict evidential requirements.
 The impact on immigration numbers is unknown but may be in the tens of thousands.

-The £18,600 threshold has been tested in court.
+The £18,600 threshold was tested in court.
 In February 2017, the Supreme Court upheld the lawfulness of the minimum income requirement in principle but made findings that required the rules to be changed to allow some extra flexibility.

 The policy has attracted considerable parliamentary interest since its introduction in 2012.
 The House of Lords Justice and Home Affairs Committee called for it to be reformed in a 2023 report.